nschreier/crud-app/README.md

+My time limited attempt.
+First time using MVC, JSP, and Maven.
+This was fun :) if I had more time I could have finished.

 # Aquent developer candidate project

 You can find the code to use as the basis for this project at https://github.com/aquent/crud-app.
 Please fork the repo on GitHub and submit a link to your fork.